Muhammet Arda Uzun

-Muhammet Arda Uzun (born 24 April 2005) is a Turkish professional footballer who plays as a forward for the Under-19 squad of Alanyaspor.
+Muhammet Arda Uzun (born 24 April 2005) is a Turkish professional footballer who plays as a forward for Beyoğlu Yeni Çarşı.

 Professional career

 Uzun was a product of the youth academies of Çeliktepe Ümitspor and Sarıyer, before signing shis first professional contract with Alanyaspor on 2 January 2021.
 He made his professional debut with Alanyaspor in a 1–0 Süper Lig win over MKE Ankaragücü on 15 May 2021.

 International career

 Uzun was called up for a training camp for the Turkey U15s in October 2020.